philanderson888/course-notes/random/all.md

 anthromorphism allocates human qualities to ai

 context window is the allocatable amount of memory used for input and output to and from an ai system eg the size of the text chat box for ai chat gpt

+context window is amount of data processed by the AI at any one time

 reinforcement learning uses cycles to get better